-Update 03/08/22: Bernard Chong shared a statement, via Twitter, and the article was updated to include the quote.
-Moreover, the NBI has responded to Esports Insider’s query, saying that the appropriate service branch of the organisation will provide an official statement soon.
-The article was updated to reflect this.
+UPDATE 03/08/22: Bernard Chong shared a statement, via Twitter, and the article was updated to include the quote.
+The NBI also responded to Esports Insider’s query, saying that the appropriate service branch of the organisation will provide an official statement soon.
+The article has been updated to reflect this.

 Bernard ‘Bren’ Chong, the CEO of Philippine esports organisation Bren Esports, is reportedly a target of a manhunt in his home country over drug charges.

 According to local media, Chong is wanted for the “import of illegal drugs”.
 Chong is wanted, along with around a dozen other people, for his connection to a drug smuggling operation that took place in 2019, when authorities confiscated more than 270 kilograms of methamphetamines at the Manilla International Container Port.

 Esports Insider has reached out to Philippines’ NBI (National Bureau of Investigation) regarding the news, and the NBI announced that an official statement will follow soon.

 Local media website Bilyonaryo detailed that the warrant for Chong’s arrest was issued on July 2nd, 2021.
 His legal team appealed, but the appeal was denied on April 29th, presumably this year.
 Since Chong failed to appear before the authorities, the NBI issued a manhunt operation to locate and apprehend the Bren Esports CEO.